laminas/laminas-cache/docs/book/v3/application-integration/usage-in-a-laminas-mvc-application.md

 > ### Cache named `config` is not possible
 >
 > A cache named `config` is not possible due to internal service conflicts with MVC configuration.
-> The service named `config` is reserved for he projects configuration and thus cannot be used with the `caches` configuration.
+> The service named `config` is reserved for project configuration and thus cannot be used with the `caches` configuration.

 ## Create Controller